Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Conclusion

 \section{Conclusion}

-We consider the dynamic mechanism design problem on an unknown linear MDP.
-We focus on the online setting and attempt to recover the dynamic VCG mechanism over multiple rounds of interaction.
-Our work incorporates the reward-free online RL to aid exploration over a rich policy space to estimate prices in the dynamic VCG mechanism.
-We further show that our algorithm is efficient and incurs an $\tilde{\mathcal{O}}(T^{2 / 3})$ regret, matching a lower bound proved in this work.
-Our work is the first work that directly tackles dynamic mechanism design problems without prior knowledge of reward functions, transition kernel, or optimal policy.
+In this paper, we consider the problem where the agents interact with the mechanism designer according to an unknown MDP.
+We focus on the online setting with linear function approximation and attempt to recover the dynamic VCG mechanism over multiple rounds of interaction.
+We propose novel algorithms to learn the mechanism and show that the regret of our proposed method is upper bounded by $\tilde{\cO}(T^{2/3})$, where $T$ is the total number of rounds.
+We further devise a lower bound, incurring the same $\Omega(T^{2 / 3})$ regret as the upper bound.
+Our work establishes the regret guarantee for online RL in solving dynamic mechanism design problems without prior knowledge of the underlying model.